garzola/python-module-template/README.md

 Replace `<< GITHUB REPO NAME >>` with the repo URL -- the url noted in the "Create a new repo" step.

 You can add/edit/remove values to fit your needs.
-You can find more information at [PyPi](https://packaging.python.org/en/latest/tutorials/packaging-projects/)
+You can find more information at [PyPi Packaging](https://packaging.python.org/en/latest/tutorials/packaging-projects/)

 ## Edit README-template.md